The Ultimate Guide to the Smithsonian Museums

 Smithsonian Gardens

 The Smithsonian Gardens are behind the Smithsonian Institution Building, affectionally referred to as The Castle.
-The Castle is a great place to start your trip as it is home to the Smithsonian Visitor Center.
-While you are there, make sure you take photos of The Castle and visit the garden in the back.
-You’ll find the Enid A. Haupt Garden, Moongate Garden, and Kathrine Dulin Folger Rose Garden.
+The Castle is currently closed for 5 years of renovation that began in February 2023.
+However, you can still visit the Enid A. Haupt Garden, Moongate Garden, and Kathrine Dulin Folger Rose Garden.
 The gardens change with the seasons and make great backgrounds for photos year-round.

 The gardens are walkable from 2 metro stops: Smithsonian & Federal Triangle (orange, blue, silver) and L’Enfant Plaza (green, yellow, orange, blue, silver).
 Open daily except Christmas.